 In this article, we’ll show you how to grow carrots at home.
 It’s not difficult, but there are a few things you should know before getting started.

 When to Plant

-You can start planting carrots in early spring or midsummer.
+You can start planting carrots in the early spring or midsummer.
 If you’re starting from seeds, then the general rule of thumb is to plant them 2 to 3 weeks before the last frost.

 But if you’re using carrot tops (the greens that are attached to the carrots), then you can plant them at any time.

 How Long Does It Take Carrots to Grow?

-It’s around 50 to 80 days for them to reach the cooking stage from sowing the seeds and about 30 days for them to grow and reach maturity from carrot tops.
+It takes around 50 to 80 days for them to reach the cooking stage after sowing the seeds and about 30 days for them to grow and reach maturity from the carrot tops.

 But there’s a little bit of wiggle room there, depending on the climate and the type of carrot you’re growing.

 For example, if you’re growing Danvers carrots, they’ll take a little longer to grow than if you’re growing Little Finger carrots.

-And if you’re growing in a warmer climate, they may take less time to grow than if you’re growing them in a colder climate.
+And if you’re growing them in a warmer climate, they may take less time to grow than if you’re growing them in a colder climate.
 So just keep that in mind as you’re planning your garden!

 When spacing your carrots, just know that they’ll need some room to grow.
 If you’re planting them in a row, give at least three inches between each seedling and 16 to 24 inches between rows.